arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/01.getting-started/getting-started.md

 #### Outputs

-Alvik has 2 high precision geared motors and 2 RGB leds.
+Alvik has 2 high-precision geared motors and 2 RGB LEDs.
 The test programs are located in the same folder as for the [inputs](#2.2.5-inputs).

 | **Actuator name**        | **Part name**           | **Test program name** |
 |--------------------------|-------------------------|-----------------------|